simonrob/email-oauth2-proxy/README.md

 If you are unable to connect to the proxy from your email client, first try specifying this value explicitly – see the [sample configuration file](https://github.com/simonrob/email-oauth2-proxy/blob/main/emailproxy.config) for further details about how to do this.
 Please try setting and connecting to both IPv4 (i.e., `127.0.0.1`) and IPv6 (i.e., `::1`) loopback addresses before reporting any connection issues with the proxy.

-If the webview fails to render due to a bug with hardware acceleration (example: `MESA: error: ZINK: failed to choose pdev`) then you can try disabling hardware rendering by setting the environment variables `LIBGL_ALWAYS_SOFTWARE=1`.
-You may also wish to try disabling the DMABUF renderer in WebKit with `WEBKIT_DISABLE_DMABUF_RENDERER=1`.

 ### Dependencies and setup<a id="dependencies-and-setup"></a>
 On macOS the proxy's setup and installation instructions should automatically bundle or install all required dependencies.
 Any error messages you may encounter (for example, with your `pip` version and `cryptography`, or `pillow` and `imagingft` dependencies, or [macOS SSL failures](https://github.com/simonrob/email-oauth2-proxy/issues/14#issuecomment-1077379254)) normally give clear explanations of the issues and point to instructions for resolving these problems.